Back to levers

 3. Proportional compliance obligations (higher duties for dominant firms)

-In housing or similar essential markets, higher duties can include retaining pricing records, disclosing pricing-software vendors, and facing stricter review when local ownership concentration gets high enough to weaken real choice.
+In housing or similar essential markets, higher duties can include retaining pricing records, disclosing pricing-software vendors, and facing stricter review when local ownership concentration gets high enough to weaken practical choice.

 Healthcare and education add the same lesson in different form: when intermediaries shape life-critical choices, record retention, outcome disclosure, and auditable contract structures are not overkill.
 They are the minimum conditions for meaningful oversight.